gu-gridh/som-backend/README.md

 ## Serving the API

-Create a `config.ini` file in this directory, containing at least the database password:
+Create a `config.ini` file in this directory, containing at least the database host and password:

+    DB_HOST=<host>
     DB_PASS=<password>

 Serve the `db/` directory on a host with PHP and MySQL support.
 Do *not* allow access to `config.ini`.